The OU College of Law is a part of Oklahoma’s flagship university,

 As a law student, you may also wish to get involved with university-wide organizations that fit your personal and professional interests.

-• Enjoy politics or social justice?
-Check out the Graduate Association in Political Science or Students for Social Justice Club.
+- Enjoy politics?
+Check out the Graduate Association in Political Science.

 Aside from special-interest and academic groups, you’ll also find service organizations, intramurals, and other types of groups that bring like-minded people together.